DylanMeeus/springboot_jwt_blog/_posts/2015-10-04-getting-started-with-relay.markdown

 ---
 layout: post
 title: "Getting Started with Relay"
-description: "Learn the basics of Facebook's GraphQL-based framework Relay, as well as how to add authentication to a Relay app."
+description: "Learn how to get started with a Relay app and how to protect the GraphQL endpoint with JWT authentication."
 date: 2015-10-06 11:00
 author:
   name: Ryan Chenkie